totaldefence/forensic-blockchain/README.md

 # forensic-blockchain

-The files in this repository were used to implement a simple blockchain simulation for a Master's thesis project.
+The files in this repository were used to implement a simple blockchain simulation for a thesis project.

 For background read this Master Thesis in Digital Forensics: